Skip to main content

 Q What does ATE insurance actually cover?

-Standard ATE cover responds to the opponent's legal costs if your claim fails, and often to your own disbursements such as court fees, expert fees and counsel fees.
-Cover for your own solicitor's profit costs is less common and usually only arises where there is a conditional fee arrangement.
-Exclusions typically include fraud, deliberate non-disclosure, and continuing the case once prospects have dropped below a stated threshold.
+Standard ATE cover responds to the opponent's legal costs if your claim fails, and often to your own disbursements such as court fees, expert fees and counsel's fees.
+Cover for your own solicitor's costs is less common and depends on how the policy and any linked CFA are structured.
+Exclusions typically include fraud, deliberate non-disclosure, and continuing the case once prospects of success have dropped below a threshold stated in the policy.
+The exact scope varies by insurer and policy, so read the policy wording — not just the summary schedule — before relying on it.

 Yes.
-Insurers can usually cancel or avoid cover if prospects of success fall below the level stated in the policy, if there has been material non-disclosure, or if reporting obligations have been breached.
-This is why ongoing communication with the insurer matters.
-A well-run case with timely updates rarely runs into cancellation problems, but it is a real risk if the file drifts.
+Insurers can usually cancel cover, or treat it as never having attached, if prospects of success fall below the level stated in the policy, if there has been material non-disclosure at the outset, or if ongoing reporting obligations to the insurer have been breached.
+As with any contract of insurance, the insured party has duties of disclosure and cooperation.
+A well-run case with timely updates to the insurer rarely runs into cancellation problems, but it is a real risk if reporting is neglected.

 Q Is ATE the same as Before the Event legal expenses insurance?

 No. Before the Event (BTE) cover is taken out before any dispute has arisen, often as an add-on to home, motor or business insurance.
 ATE is arranged after a dispute has started and is priced against that specific case.
-It is always worth checking any existing BTE policies first, because if BTE cover is available and adequate, ATE may not be needed at all.
+It is worth checking any existing BTE policies first — home, motor, or business cover, or even a bank account's built-in legal expenses add-on — because if adequate BTE cover already exists, a fresh ATE policy may not be needed at all.

 Sources